 Example:

-A young professional saved ₹5,000/month for a certification course, which helped him get a better job.
+A young professional saved $5,000 every month for a certification course, which helped him get a better job.
+This is beneficial for both your career advancement and increasing your savings.

 10. Be Consistent and Patient